Fasting and Prayer

 · To observe a memorial event of a past calamity (Isa 58:5; Jer 36:6; Esth 9:21; Zech 7:3-5; 8:19).

-As for private fasting, there are only five narratives of individuals in which the biblical terms for fasting occur.
+As for private fasting, there are only five individuals identified as having fasted.

 · David fasted in mourning upon news of Saul's death (2Sam 1:12).
 He later fasted for healing of his baby conceived by Bathsheba (2Sam 12:16), but the baby died.
 He fasted another time to pray for healing (Ps 35:13) and twice in praying for God's deliverance from adversaries (Ps 69:10; 109:24).